 Julia Bradbury’s Icelandic Walk

-TV presenter Julia Bradbury was astounded at Iceland’s other-worldly landscape when she walked the 60 km of Iceland’s most famous trek in August 2010, describing the scenery she encountered as “heartstopping” and “extraordinary”.
+TV presenter Julia Bradbury was astounded at the other-worldly landscapes of Iceland when she walked the 60 km of the country’s most famous trek – Laugavegur – in August 2010, describing the scenery she encountered as “heartstopping” and “extraordinary”.

 Below we take a look back at the programme, and explain how it is possible to visit this amazing landscape for yourself on a holiday to Iceland, and it needn’t be quite as challenging as Julia’s walk!